 F1 Dash Cam - Car Mount w/Built-in GPS - Car Charger w/11ft Charging Cable - Mini USB Data Cable - User Guide - Thank You Card

 When it comes to cameras, stability and resolution are key, and the F1 delivers on both fronts.

 Beyond that, it's just a question of, "What else do you have to offer?"
 The Z-Edge F1 cam say it delivers quite a bit.

 - 2.7" Display

 - Super Capacitor Battery

 Premium Video Resolution

 The unit can produce WQHD 2560 x 1440P at 30fps quality recordings or 1920 x 1080P at 60fps if you'd prefer something smoother.

-That's stunningly good for a dash cam even though those settings are only for the front camera.
-For the dual display you'll get 1920 x 1080P at 30fps, which is still fantastic plus you'll get clear interior & exterior shots to capture license plates, road signs, and any other markers.
+That's stunningly good for a dash cam, even though those settings are only for the front camera.
+For the dual display, you'll get 1920 x 1080p at 30fps, which is still fantastic.
+You'll get clear interior & exterior shots to capture license plates, road signs, and any other markers.

 The LCD display is quite good with a decent size that should appeal to frequent travelers and even vloggers.